 Cycling perfectly encapsulates the key issue in Welsh sport, and therefore Welsh public life: the disentangling of the crushing relationship with Britain that, by definition, wipes Wales off the map.
 The governing body is British Cycling (BC).
 Wales is not recognised by (and has never sought membership of) the world body, Union Cycliste Internationale (UCI).
 As a sop to devolutionary trends BC has regional branches Welsh Cycling (WC) and Scottish Cycling which have no powers or responsibilities except to pick a squad when the Commonwealth Games comes round every four years.
 The fact that there is no ‘English Cycling’ in this arrangement says it all.
 It’s not because poor little England is being left out; it’s simply that England has got its own cycling body already – it’s called British Cycling.
 At Commonwealth Games time, the handful of Scots and Welsh in the BC team are dispensed with and, with a smooth gear change, ‘Britain’ becomes ‘England’.
 At all other times, including the competitions that matter in cycling, the world championships and the Olympics, ‘England’ effortlessly reverts back to being ‘Britain’.
 It couldn’t be clearer: Wales is a possession, subject to English whim, of use only when our best are co-opted to bolster the medals tally of a ‘Britain’ that excludes us anyhow.
 What’s WC doing about this?
 Oh – nothing.
 But rest easy, Sport Wales is monitoring the situation.

 It’s such a shame, because Wales would do well if those in charge only had the self-belief to slap in an application for membership to UCI HQ in Switzerland.
 Champion cyclists have been produced regularly, especially in Cardiff after the opening of Maindy Stadium in 1951 brought a state-of-the-art cycle track to the city.
 Reg Braddick (1913-1999) from Roath, who had represented Wales at the 1938 Empire Games in Sydney and set up a cycle shop on Broadway in 1945 which still exists today, helped to found the Cardiff Ajax Cycling Club at Maindy and it soon became the largest in Wales.
 Braddick inspired Splott’s Don Skene to become the first Welshman to win a Commonwealth Games cycling medal in 1954 (Skene also opened a cycle shop, in Rumney in 1952, which has survived too).
 Skene in turn galvanised another Cardiffian Sally Hodge to become the first Welsh person to win a world cycling title in 1988, in the 30 kilometre event, and Hodge was instrumental in the decision of Nicole Cooke, from Wick in the Vale of Glamorgan, to take cycling seriously at Cardiff Ajax CC and go on to become the UCI’s women’s world road champion in 2003 and 2008 and Olympic gold medallist in 2008, becoming the first woman to win world and Olympic cycling titles in the same year as well as the first person from Wales to simultaneously hold world and Olympic titles in any sport.
-Geraint Thomas of Whitchurch then kept the wheels spinning with Olympic golds in the team pursuit in 2008 and 2012.
+Geraint Thomas of Whitchurch then kept the wheels spinning, winning Olympic golds in the team pursuit in 2008 and 2012 before landing cycling’s ultimate prize, the Tour de France, in 2018.
 The refurbished Maindy track is now complemented by the Wales National Velodrome, opened in Newport in 2004, where the word ‘national’ is utilised in a way it frequently is in Wales: as a smoke-screen to conceal the mundane reality of our ‘regional’ status.

 Darts has come a long way since it first transcended the pubs and became a spectator sport thanks to TV coverage in the 1970s, losing its innocence in the process with rancorous splits, money wars and rival governing bodies.
 Welsh players have been there from the beginning, in a game unencumbered by the albatross of Olympic recognition.
 Wales won the first ever Darts World Cup in 1977 and Leighton Rees (1940-2003) from Pontypridd and Alan Evans (1949-1999) from Ferndale were two of the big personalities who popularised the game.
 That tradition continues, with Richie Burnett from Cwmparc and Mark Webster from St Asaph the most recent Welsh world champions.
 Ruling body the Welsh Darts Organisation is based in Merthyr – but a fancy Cardiff office can only be a matter of time.